kenning/Tomato-Tosser/README.md

 # Tomato Tosser

-A game using the rottentomatoes API.
-Play with your friends or on your own!
+A game using data from steam.
+Play with your friends or by yourself!